DUKE42web/DUKE/the-company/meet-the-team/duke-energy-acronyms-and-terms.md

 _**59. ETR/ETOR – Estimated Time of Resolution**_

-_**60. FTEU – “Free To End User" text messaging.
-A specialized system developed by the U.S. cellular carriers that allows businesses to send a text message to a consumer without the consumer receiving a charge for the message.**_
+_**60. FTEU – "Free To End User" text messaging.
+A specialized system developed by the U. S. cellular carriers that allows businesses to send a text message to a consumer without the consumer receiving a charge for the message.**_

 _**61. GTM – Google Tag Manager**_